U.S. top court mulls Apple's App Store commissions in antitrust case

-WASHINGTON, June 18 (Reuters) - The U.S. Supreme Court on Monday agreed to take up Apple Inc’s bid to escape a lawsuit accusing it of breaking federal antitrust laws by monopolizing the market for iPhone software applications and causing consumers to pay more than they should.
+WASHINGTON (Reuters) - The U.S. Supreme Court on Monday agreed to take up Apple Inc’s (AAPL.O) bid to escape a lawsuit accusing it of breaking federal antitrust laws by monopolizing the market for iPhone software applications and causing consumers to pay more than they should.

 The justices said they would hear Apple’s appeal of a lower court’s ruling that revived the proposed class-action lawsuit by iPhone buyers over commissions that the Cupertino, California-based technology company receives through its App Store.